alegomes/cmon/README.markdown

 $ ./cmon.sh 20

-This command will collect some Tomcat and JVM metrics on each 15 secs (not parameterized yet) and save it in a log file named name like /var/log/cmon.20101130.ale.log, where '20101130' is the current date in the format +%Y%m%d and 'ale' is the hostname.
+This command will collect some Tomcat and JVM metrics on each 15 secs (not parameterized yet) and save it in a log file named something like /var/log/cmon.20101130.ale.log, where '20101130' is the current date in the format +%Y%m%d and 'ale' is the hostname.

 	Date/Time             Load   AjpEst  AjpTw  MySQLEst  Young(%)  Old(%)  Perm(%)  YGC(#) FGC(#)  Threads(#)  ThRun(%)  ThBlk(%)  ThTw(%)
 	30/11/2010 15:16:00   1.33   95      0      41        65,56     65,44   51,88    246     5       299         36        0         63